calebt97/TaylorTextPad/README.md

 Windowlistener gives the option of saving your work before the system exits.

 2.1: A few bug fixes, and transferred GUI constructor to various static methods to increase readability.

+2.2: A few more bug fixes, and comments for readability